 ...as well as many smaller official companion libraries (opens new window).

 Apart from answering questions and sharing resources in the forum and chat, there are a few other less obvious ways to share and expand what you know:

 - Develop learning materials.
 It's often said that the best way to learn is to teach.
 If there's something interesting you're doing with Vue, strengthen your expertise by writing a blog post, developing a workshop, or even publishing a gist that you share on social media.

 - Watch a repo you care about.
-This will send you notifications whenever there's activity in that repository, giving you insider knowledge about ongoing discussions and upcoming features.
+This will send you notifications whenever there's an activity in that repository, giving you insider knowledge about ongoing discussions and upcoming features.
 It's a fantastic way to build expertise so that you're eventually able to help address issues and pull requests.

 # Translate Docs